Category:

 Ferrari Lusso & Manson Connection

 On November 20, 1963, two days before John F. Kennedy's death, a silver gray over black interior Ferrari Lusso s/n 5207 was completed in Maranello, Italy.
 A few months later, the Ferrari was exported to Los Angeles.
 In November 1964, Sam Cooke bought the car for the MSRP of $13,375, which is the same as around $113,000 in today's dollars.
-Same proceeded to paint the car burgundy red.
-A month later Sam drove the car first to an Italian restaurant and then to the Hacienda Motel where he was subsequently murdered.
+Sam proceeded to paint the car burgundy red.
+A month after purchasing the Ferrari, Sam drove it to an Italian restaurant and then to the Hacienda Motel where he was subsequently murdered.
 When cops arrived on the scene after his death, the car was idling in the parking lot.
 The car entered probate then was put on the market.

 In early 1965, Dennis Wilson of the Beach Boys bought the car for $10,000.
 Dennis famously attached a boat trailer to the Ferrari.
 Anywhere he went with the car, the boat trailed behind.
 Dennis gave the Lusso to his wife Carole in their divorce.
 The car was badly damaged in a rear-end accident in 1968, then sold to a local sports car dealership where it was repaired.
 In 1986 it sold for $45,000.
 By the 2000s/2010s, it was worth $500,000.
 Today it is worth $1-2 million, even without the storied musical history.